Kanban For Projects and Tasks

 Administrators can click the settings (gear icon) in the top right corner when viewing All Workspaces and select Kanban stages in the Projects section on the left side, as shown here:

+Select either the Tasks or Projects tabs at the top of the page to configure the stages for the appropriate items.
 Click Add another stage to enter a name for a new stage.
 Use the "X" icon on the right to remove a stage and click in the field for the stage's name to change the name.
 To reorder existing stages, drag and drop the double arrow icon to the left of each stage.

 NOTE: The Completed stage is tied to the status of tasks and cannot be renamed or removed.